Python on OLCF Systems

 Base Environment

 Loading the Python module on all systems will put you in a “base” pre-configured environment.
 This option is recommended for users who do not need custom environments and only require a Python installation.
-Although loading the miniforge3/23.11.0 module on Summit and Frontier does not come with pre-installed packages, loading the python module on Andes does provide standard packages like NumPy and Scipy.
+Loading the relevant miniforge3 module on Summit, Frontier, and Andes provides some basic analysis packages like NumPy, Scipy, and Matplotlib.
+However, the pre-installed package list is inherently minimal and users are encouraged to install additional packages for themselves.

 To see a full list of the packages installed in the base environment, use conda list.
 A small preview is provided below: